leoj3n/svelte-vercel-optimized-images/README.md

 There should be a repeating cat image behind the H1 text, and another cat image below the welcome paragraph.

+### Deploy Again

-If all looks good, push to GitHub to trigger and view a new Vercel build:
+Push to GitHub to trigger and a new Vercel build with the added images:

 - Run `git add -A && git commit -m 'add unoptimized cat images' && git push`
 - Go to Vercel dashboard and click "Visit" for the deployed app (once it is done building and deploying).